AbdooOwd/AbdooOS-64bit/docs/how-it-works.md

 that the OS runs by doing quirky stuff with hardware, like the screen, to show you this document.

-For short: An OS is a software that lets you stuff with your computer.
+For short: An OS is a software that lets you do stuff with your computer.
 It manages resources like data and _<insert what else>_.

 > You should read [this](https://wiki.osdev.org/Introduction#What_is_an_Operating_System.3F).